Gwash3189/stronganator/README.md

 # stronganator
-Types and (optional) run time type checking for JavaScript
+Types with run time type checking for JavaScript

 ## Why